 Rely on the strategies you've learned through SAT test prep

 The SAT help you've gotten over the past few months has included a number of specific strategies that are guaranteed to increase your score during SAT testing.
 The tips below highlight a number of these strategies.
 If you need a refresher, be sure to check out the SAT practice test available here at Peterson's.

 Test specific tips for high SAT scores

-Critical Reading: Reading Comprehension
+Evidence-Based Reading: Reading Comprehension

 The Critical Reading test now includes both long and short reading passages.
 Skim each passage to see what it's about.
 Don't worry about the details -- you can always look them up later if you need to.
 Just look for the main ideas.
 Then tackle the questions that direct you straight to the answer by referring you to a specific line in the passage.
 If you have time afterward, you can try solving the harder questions.

-Writing: Multiple-Choice Questions
+Evidence-Based Writing: Multiple-Choice Questions

 There are three types of multiple-choice writing questions on the SAT.
 The first group, Improving Sentences, tasks you with selecting the correct version - the one that is clearly written and grammatically correct -- of an underlined portion of a sentence.
 Sentence Error questions ask you to figure out which part of a sentence contains an error.
 Those on Improving Paragraphs test your ability to organize and clarify information.
 For all of these question types, think about the simplest, clearest way to express an idea.
 If an answer choice sounds awkward or overly complicated, chances are good that it's wrong.